Issue #1: Documentation for Future-Self

 Then do it again for the next decision.
 Build the habit.
 Your future self will thank you.

 That's it for this newsletter.
-I'd love to hear what you think about it.
-Just hit reply and tell me.
+I'd love to hear what you think.
+Email me or catch me on LinkedIn.